The Campania region of Italy

-We have received many emails asking where to get hold of Sorrento lemons in the United States of America.
+We have received many emails asking where to get hold of Sorrento and Amalfi lemons in the United States of America.
 It seems it is a lot easier getting hold of byproducts such as limoncello.
 But we are still referring only to products made from Amalfi Coast lemons and not the actual thing.
 For the definitive answer as to the availability of Amalfi Coast lemons in the United States we received this email from Tracy L. Kahn.